open-energy-transition/Oh-my-Grid/docs/starter-kit.md

   <figcaption class="image-caption">Open infrastructure map showing the highly detailed transmission and distribution grid in Portugal.</figcaption>
 </div>

-**⚠️ Before you start mapping, please find out about the mapping restrictions in the respective country.
+**⚠️Before you start mapping, please find out about the mapping restrictions in the respective country.
 In some countries, the mapping of transmission lines is not permitted.
-Get in touch with local users by finding out about [local projects](https://wiki.openstreetmap.org/wiki/Power_networks).**
+Get in touch with local users by finding out about [local projects](https://wiki.openstreetmap.org/wiki/Power_networks).
+By adhering to our [Code of Mappers](./code-of-mappers.md), we collectively protect the integrity of the OSM platform, foster trust with communities, and unlock the power of open data for a more resilient and just energy future.⚠️**

 ## **<div class="tools-header">Install JOSM <img src="../images/josm_logo.jpg" style="height: 1.2em; vertical-align: middle; margin-left: 10px;"></div>**